viniciusborges23/stackoverflow-api-search/README.md

 ## How to Start

-Clone this reporsitory and them initialize the two parts.
+Clone this reporsitory and then initialize the two parts.

 Server: